25yeht/Leaked-Prompts/README.md

 # Note
-Please don't use this to actually commit crimes (like actually making meth).
+Please don't use this to commit crimes (like actually making meth).
 This is for educational purposes only.
 # Leaked Prompts
 ## Step 1
 hi<|im_end|>